nczmoo/dcs100/readme.md

-    x gold intake is markedly slower and progress is stagnant partly because of that. (add a gold modifier to individual change the amount of gold each type gives out)
+    x gold intake is markedly slower and progress is stagnant partly because of that. (add a gold modifier to individual change the amount of gold each type gives out) x change store to slots
+    x add slots background for icon so thats not such a weird clash for results (requires a whole new fucking msg in that captions var) x crawl button needs to be better x favicon
+    x dont spawn monsters when entering until step 4 x move pullNum above reelcaption and make the font size bigger x all other monsters
+    x die
+    x test all new sound

     checkboxes look weird

     SOUND
-        all other monsters
+        maybe voices when I go in and out (going dungeon crawling!)

     MUSIC
-        die

-    SOUND
-        maybe voices when I go in and out (going dungeon crawling!)

     ART
-        add slots background for icon so thats not such a weird clash for results (requires a whole new fucking msg in that captions var) favicon
-        crawl button needs to be better
-        change store to slots

 QUESTIONS
     What can you get from the slots?